 |12C - Others||

-April 2020: (i) The government has scaled down public services to essential services only, closing schools (most will resume on 27 April 2020; exam classes in low-risk areas will resume on 18 May 2020) and temporarily suspending some services; (ii) 8 April 2020, The government announced an extension of the state of emergency for another 4 months ending on 24 July 2020; This was extended for another 4 months until 24-25 November 2020, The state of emergency was extended for another 4 months, which will end on 24 March 2021; (iii) 25 May 2020, All schools had reopened; (iv) 13 October 2020, The Cabinet has approved immediate response measures under the current Emergency Regulations in light of the two confirmed cases of COVID-19 in the country, with no immediate lockdown until further notice.
+April 2020: (i) The government has scaled down public services to essential services only, closing schools (most resumed on 27 April 2020; exam classes in low-risk areas resumed on 18 May 2020) and temporarily suspended some services; (ii) 8 April 2020, The government announced an extension of the state of emergency for another 4 months ending on 24 July 2020; This was extended for another 4 months until 24-25 November 2020, The state of emergency was extended for another 4 months, which will end on 24 March 2021; (iii) 25 May 2020, All schools had reopened; (iv) 13 October 2020, The Cabinet has approved immediate response measures under the current Emergency Regulations in light of the two confirmed cases of COVID-19 in the country, with no immediate lockdown until further notice.
 These include suspension of early childhood classes within the Honiara City up to 16 October 2020, until further notice; approved sporting events, church services may continue; (v) The government is expected to pass a Public Health Emergency Bill in November that will allow it to make a declaration of a public health emergency in Solomon Islands.
-It is expected to replace the current State of Emergency which expired on 24 November 2020; (vi) 5 November 2020, The governement has extended the international border closures until 31 January 2021.
+It is expected to replace the current State of Emergency which expired on 24 November 2020.